 Breadth Requirements (30 credits)

 |Total General Education Credits||42|

 Pre-requisite Foundation Courses (16 credits)

 These credits may be embedded in block transfer and satisfy General Education Requirements for course content.
-If these credits are embedded in the block transfer, additional credit may be required to meet the 120 total credit hours for the degree.
+However, if these credits are not embedded in the block transfer, additional credits may be required to meet the 120 total credit hours for the degree.

 |Written Communication and Critical Thinking||3|